Baptism in Water

 God sovereignly poured the Holy Spirit out upon them and they were baptized in the Holy Spirit.
 These

-baptized in the Holy Spirit is a candidate also for water-baptism.
-The order of baptisms is not consistent in
+genuinely baptized in the Holy Spirit is a candidate also for water-baptism.
+The order of baptisms is not

-the Bible.
+consistent in the Bible.
 It is possible to be baptized in water before being baptized in the Holy Spirit.
-The reverse is also
+The

 WHAT DOES WATER BAPTISM MEAN?

 As we have begun to see, Christian water baptism means a dedication to fulfil all righteousness (Matthew

 3:15).
 It is the biblical expression of a commitment to die to the world, the flesh and the devil and live for